Language selection

 Infographic presenting elements to be studied by Canadian scientists with SWOT mission data.
 (Credit: CSA)

-• the water cycles across the country;
+• the water cycle across the country

-• sea level changes and ocean current variations in Canadian waters.
+• sea level variations in Canadian waters

 Hydrology